Rapidan, Virginia: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Rapidan has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+George Washington Carver Regional High School was opened in Rapidan in 1948 as a segregated school for the Black students of Culpeper, Orange, Madison, and Rappahannock Counties.
+In 1968, following desegregation, it became Piedmont Technical Education Center, which was renamed in 1992 to the George Washington Carver-Piedmont Technical Education Center.